 I get the feeling that you are alone and isolated because you are concerned about your wife’s unpredictable behavior.
 You cannot sit and suffer in silence.

-Yes, I totally understand the culture of abuse when the wife or female is the abuser.
+I totally understand the culture of abuse when the wife or female is the abuser.
 It’s embarrassing to men.
-Men tend to feel that people won’t believe a woman or a much smaller wife is abusive so they don’t tell anyone.
+Men tend to feel that people won’t believe a woman or a much smaller wife is abusive, so they don’t tell anyone.

 If you haven’t already, I highly suggest you speak to a Victims Advocate (VA) on base.
 They are usually located in the Army Community Service (ACS) building.

-In addition to speaking with a VA you should seek therapy services on post.
-They could offer individual counseling on post but if not you should contact Military OneSource and they will connect you with a therapist in your local community.
+In addition to speaking with a VA, you should seek therapy services on post.
+They could offer individual counseling on post, but if not, you should contact Military OneSource.
+They will connect you with a therapist in your local community.
 The appointments are free.